rodumani/CS374/dp2/dp2.md

     -- | -- | -- | --
     김공유 Gongyu Kim | 28 | male | Ph.D studnet in KAIST SoC

-2. motivations
+2. Motivations

     I want to finish work quickly.
 I want to reduce the inefficiency like the useless time of finding a document.

-3. beliefs
+3. Beliefs
     * Work must be handled efficiently.
     * Respect the way the group prefers rather than personal preference.

-4. preferences
+4. Preferences
     * Professor
         * He follows his professor's instructions as much as possible whether his own will or not.
     * Early off work